DUNE-DAQ/daq-release/docs/create_release_spack.md

 ```
 ...where the `commit` field will be automatically calculated by the `make-release-repo.py` script run during the GitHub Actions which build releases.

-In addition to the `release.yaml` file, there also needs to be a `dbt-build-order.cmake` file in the `configs/fddaq-vX.Y.Z/` or `configs/nddaq-vX.Y.Z/` directory you created.
+In addition to the `release.yaml` file, there also needs to be a `dbt-build-order.cmake` file in the `configs/fddaq/fddaq-vX.Y.Z/` directory you created.
 Copy it from the corresponding `fddaq-develop`/`nddaq-develop` subdirectory.
-Update this file when there's a package being added/removed, or if the dependency tree changed and a package needs to be built earlier.
+Update this file when there's a package being added/removed, or if the dependency tree changed and a package needs to be built earlier (though generally, packages would be added removed outside the release period).

 ### Checks before doing test builds